laboon/ebook/text/15_testing_basics.md

 Where does one start when testing this?
 You will need to develop some inputs and expected outputs (e.g., "send in 15 PSI -> see the `UNDERPRESSURE` light come on and all other lights go out").
 You can then execute the test and see if what you see happening lines up with what you expected to see.
 This is the core concept of testing - checking __expected behavior__ against __observed behavior__.
 That is, ensuring that the software does what you expect it to under certain circumstances.
 There will be lots of adjustments, wrinkles, and caveats to that, but the root of all testing is comparing expected behavior with observed behavior.

 Your manager would like this tested as quickly as possible, and asks you to create four tests.
-Armed with the information that you should check expected vs observed behavior, you decide to send in -1, -111, -900, and -5 to see if the `ERROR` light comes on in each case, and none of the other lights do.
-Excited to have written your first tests, you show your manager, who frowns and says "You're only testing one equivalence class!"
+Armed with the information that you should check expected versus observed behavior, you decide to send in -1, -111, -900, and -5 to see if the `ERROR` light comes on in each case, and none of the other lights do.
+Excited to have written your first tests, you show your manager, who frowns and says, "You're only testing one equivalence class!"

-An equivalence class (also called an __equivalence partition__) is one set of input values that maps to an output value.
+An __equivalence class__ (also called an equivalence partition) is one set of input values that maps to an output value.
 You can think of them as different "groups" of input values that do something similar.
-This enables testers to create tests which cover all parts of functionality, and avoid over-testing just one part (like in our example above, where the `ERROR` equivalence class was tested four times and the other three, not at all).
+This enables testers to create tests which cover all parts of functionality, and avoid over-testing just one part (like in our example above, where the `ERROR` equivalence class was tested four times, while others weren't tested at all).

-What are the other three equivalence classes?
+What are the other equivalence classes here?
 In order to answer this, think of all of the different kinds of output you would expect:

 1. The `ERROR` light comes on for PSIs of -1 or less
 2. The `UNDERPRESSURE` light comes for PSIs between 0 and 20